 John is writing a letter.
 John is the one who is performing the action.
 The primary constituent being John, he is the carrier of the main information that we want to communicate.
 In English you can't exchange this order, or if you did, the sentence wouldn't make sense anymore.
 The letter is writing John. (?)
 But in German this is possible because there exists case to support the significance of word order:

 Einen Brief schreibt John.

 Both variants are correct German (and logical).
 The second sentence differs from the first in that it stresses the role of the letter in the statement.
-But usually (in all languages) the denomination, being the pith of a sentence, protrudes at the beginning of a sentence, and this, too, in German.
+But usually (in all languages) the nominative noun, being the pith of a sentence, protrudes at the beginning of a sentence, and this, too, in German.
 The second German sentence is not wrong, only awkward, meaning that the speaker has a certain intention to convey by exchanging the usual order.
 The main constituent noun (the performer of the action) is called in German Nominativ.
-We are going to use the German terms continuing from this point.
 In English there exist only remnants of case with the pronouns, like he (Nominativ) and him (Akkusativ), she and her, we and us, they and them, I and me.
 The Akkusativ is a secondary constituent, it can be regarded as a context, too, but we shall elaborate on this later in more detail.
 Fact is that this constituent (the letter) doesn't do anything or perform an action.
-For now we will take a look at the most important case, the denominative case.
-Because it is a denominator it is called Nominativ.
-The denominator (John) is the vessel of the whole of significance of this utterance or information.
+For now we will take a look at the most important case, the nominative case, which points to the existence of a noun.
+The nominative (John) is the vessel of the whole of significance of this utterance or information.

 You don't have to learn this table (now), just take a look: